ujr/dockers/fossil/README.md

 in any way.
 For public fossil hosting consider using [Chisel Fossil SCM Hosting][chisel].

-You still may provide a server certificate to enable HTTPS so that passwords are not transmitted in clear.
+You still want to use HTTPS so that passwords are not transmitted in clear.
+Since Fossil itself only speaks plain HTTP the container will employ a reverse proxy to terminate HTTPS.

-[Lighttpd][lighttpd] will be used as a reverse proxy that terminates HTTPS and communicates with fossil via [SCGI][scgi].
+After experiments with [Lighttpd][lighttpd] in front of Fossil's [SCGI][scgi] interface, I switched to [stunnel][stunnel] and have it `fossil http` for each incoming request.
+This is will not achieve the best possible performance, but it is still more than enough and very simple.

 [Alpine Linux][alpine] serves as the base system.